 With everyone heading to the web for health-related information, it makes sense that healthcare companies would go there too.
 By providing accurate and reliable information, providers can engage with consumers and improve their overall wellness.

-When patients enter the walls of your office and can recognize the receptionist or nurse, it helps them to engage.
-They relax and might even share the health history a bit more openly when they feel a connection with those in the office.
+When patients enter the walls of your office and can recognize the receptionist or nurse, it helps them engage.
+They relax and might even share the health history a bit more openly when they feel connected with those in the office.

 Keeping an Eye on Competitors

 Many administrators keep a close eye on their largest competitors through social media.
 They can evaluate community involvement, pain points, and service lines without ever leaving their office.
 Providers and hospitals can also read feedback on new technologies and procedures competitors are using.
-This might help them decide if they want to pursue these new approaches to care before making the investment.
+This might help them decide to pursue these new approaches to care before investing.

 Everyone knows that unhappy customers make their feelings known.
 Administrators can peruse comments on posts about customer service techniques.
-Not only do you gain insight into poor patient experience, but you can also get ideas on how to develop your own response plans.
-Take note of what platforms competitors use and where they perform well.
-This removed some of the guesswork out of where to begin if you’re just ramping up your social media strategy.
+Not only do you gain insight into the poor patient experience, but you can also get ideas on how to develop your own response plans.
+Please take note of what platforms competitors use and where they perform well.
+This removed some of the guesswork from where to begin if you’re ramping up your social media strategy.

 Training New Staff

-Some healthcare facilities are creating hashtags for training purposes and for specific groups of staff.
-Users can share information with one another about new research, hospital policies, and events.
+Some healthcare facilities are creating hashtags for training purposes and specific groups of staff.
+Users can share information about new research, hospital policies, and events.
 Instead of sending everyone to the intranet to get lost for hours, use hashtags to educate employees on new policies and procedures.
 When staff is up-to-date on the latest information, they can positively impact patient care.

 Consumers need to communicate quickly with providers.
 They may need to share a reaction they had to a medication or their thoughts about a recent appointment.
-Allowing patients to give feedback on social media sites is a simple way to learn how patients perceive the care they received.
+Allowing patients to give feedback on social media sites is a simple way to learn how patients perceive their care.

 Patients might interact through social media messages or live chats.
 They can provide essential information that improves the way you provide care.
-Use feedback to track and trend complaints and praise staff members who are recognized by consumers.
+Use feedback to track and trend complaints and praise staff members who consumers recognize.
 Providers can also reach out to the patient after they gave feedback.
 Provide additional education or gather more information from the patient to better guide care.